From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 2 tablespoons unsalted butter

 Oil a 9 by 9 inch baking pan.
 Set aside.
 Measure out the butter and set it aside.
-Put about 1/2 cup cold water into a glass measuring cup and set it aside.
+Put about 1/2 cup cold water into a glass measuring cup and set it aside along with a teaspoon.
 In heavy bottomed 2 quart saucepan combine sugar, milk, chocolate, corn syrup and salt.
 Bring to a boil, stirring with silicone spatula and avoiding splashing the mixture up the sides of the pans.
-When chocolate and sugar is dissolved, stop stirring and reduce heat to medium low.
-Cook to 235-240 degrees on a candy thermometer, or until a teaspoon of the mixture dropped into a cup of water forms a soft ball. (soft ball stage) This usually takes about 5 - 10 minutes or more.
+When chocolate has melted and sugar is dissolved, stop stirring and reduce heat to medium low.
+Cook to 235-240 degrees (soft ball stage) on a candy thermometer, or until a teaspoon of the mixture dropped into the cup of cold water forms a soft ball when gathered up with your fingers.
+This cooking usually takes about 5 - 10 minutes or more.
 If needed, stir very gently but not constantly.
 When it is at the soft ball stage, remove from the heat and gently stir in the butter and then set the pan aside and DO NOT STIR until the mixture cools to lukewarm.
 This will take at least 1/2 hour, maybe more.
 When lukewarm, add the vanilla and beat with a silicone spoon/spatula until thick and less shiny.
 Quickly stir in nuts if using, and then pour into the prepared pan.
 When the fudge has "set up", cut into squares.

 Recipe created 2009-11-08.